 Eurasia: specifically Russia

-In Texas, eleven Texas lakes across five river basins are currently (June 22, 2017) classified as "infested" with zebra mussels, meaning that the water body has an established, reproducing population: Belton, Bridgeport, Canyon, Dean Gilbert (a 45-acre Community Fishing Lake in Sherman), Eagle Mountain, Lewisville, Ray Roberts, Stillhouse Hollow, Texoma, and Travis.
+In Texas, thirteen Texas lakes across five river basins are currently (November 13, 2017) classified as "infested" with zebra mussels, meaning that the water body has an established, reproducing population: Belton, Bridgeport, Canyon, Dean Gilbert (a 45-acre Community Fishing Lake in Sherman), Eagle Mountain, Georgetown, Lewisville, Livingston, Ray Roberts, Stillhouse Hollow, Texoma, and Travis.
 Randell Lake, near Texoma, was known to be infested since 2014 but was officially designated as such in 2017 because public access was reopened (for Denison residents only).

-Zebra mussels or their larvae have been detected on more than one occasion in these water bodies: Austin, Fishing Hole (a small lake connected to the Trinity River below Lake Lewisville), Lavon, Livingston, Waco, Worth, Leon River below Belton, Red River below Texoma, and the Elm Fork of the Trinity River.
+Zebra mussels or their larvae have been detected on more than one occasion in these water bodies: Austin, Fishing Hole (a small lake connected to the Trinity River below Lake Lewisville), Lavon, Richland Chambers, Waco, Worth, Leon River below Belton, Red River below Texoma, and portions of the Trinity River.
 This classifies them as "positive" for zebra mussels.

 Zebra mussels or their larvae have been found once in recent years in Lakes Fork and Ray Hubbard, and therefore are classified as "suspect".

-Five lakes are now considered "Inconclusive" due to 2016 DNA only detections - Buchanan, Georgetown, Grapevine, Somerville and Tawakoni.
+Four lakes are now considered "Inconclusive" due to recent DNA-only detections - Buchanan, Grapevine, Somerville and Tawakoni.

 Outside of Texas, zebra mussels are widespread in the Great Lakes area and throughout the Mississippi River Basin.